nbwedev/the-odin-project/full-stack-javascript/fullstack-01-intermediate-html-css/06-signup/README.md

 Two-Panel Layout –
  Left Panel: Branding and credits.
  Right Panel: Sign-up form with header, form fields, and call-to-action.

-BEM Naming Convention – Consistent and maintainable class names (signup_left-panel, signup_form-area, etc.).

 Form Styling – Labels, inputs, and error states styled for clarity and accessibility.